Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 ```
 Dirge of Doom
-A jester of 8th level or higher can use her performance to foster a sense of growing dread in her enemies, causing them to take become shaken and receive -2 penalty to their attack rolls, Armor Class and Saving throws.
+A jester of 8th level or higher can use her performance to foster a sense of growing dread in her enemies, causing them to become shaken and receive -2 penalty to their attack rolls, Armor Class and Saving throws.
 To be affected, an enemy must be within 30 feet and able to see and hear the jester’s performance.
 The effect persists for 4 rounds.
 There is no Saving throw against this ability.
 ```
 ```
 Frightening Tune